danupurnomo/lecture-notes/airflow-notes.md

 3. **It is highly recommended to use Python 3.9 or Python 3.10.** If you have Python 3.11, create another Python environment with Python 3.9 or Python 3.10 (Python 3.9 is recommended).

+4. **Use the same Python environment to run Apache Airflow, Elasticsearch, and Kibana**.

-4. Install the following packages :
+5. Install the following packages :
    * For Python 3.9
      ```py
      pip install apache-airflow==2.3.4 --constraint https://raw.githubusercontent.com/apache/airflow/constraints-2.3.4/constraints-3.9.txt